 Recipe FAQs

-Yes, you can use regular chicken.
-Add a small amount of liquid smoke or smoked paprika to mimic the smoky flavor.
+Yes.
+Add a small amount of liquid smoke or smoked paprika to mimic the flavor.

-Yes, you can make it in a slow cooker.
-After making the stock, add all ingredients except the noodles and cook on low for 6-8 hours.
-Add the noodles in the last 20 minutes of cooking.
+Yes.
+After making the broth, add everything except noodles and cook on low for 6-8 hours.
+Add noodles during the last 20 minutes.

 Equipment